venukarnati92/crawler/README.md

 ## How to extend it to distributed?

-For extending the code to be distributed we can use Ray which is an open source library for writing parallel and distributed Python.
+To extend code to distributed, we can use Ray, which is an open source library for writing parallel and distributed Python.

-To turn a Python function getLinks() in our code into a “remote function”, we can declare the function with the @ray.remote decorator.
-Then function invocations via getLinks.remote() will immediately return futures (a future is a reference to the eventual output), and the actual function execution will take place in the background (we refer to this execution as a task).
+To turn python function getLinks() in the code into a “remote function”, declare the function with the @ray.remote decorator.
+Then the function invocations via getLinks.remote() will immediately return futures (a future is a reference to the eventual output), and the actual function execution will take place in the background (we refer to this execution as a task).
 ```
 @ray.remote
 #Get all the href's from the URL